LeiRoF/M1-Photoelectric_Heat_On_Interstellar_Grains/docs/distributionTools.md

 # distributionTools.py

-This fil contain 2 functions that helps to manage distributions.
+This file contains 2 functions that helps to manage distributions.

 If the file is executed directly by running the command `python distributionTools.py`, it will run a debug function that will plot the distribution and a result of several randomly generated variables in this distribution.